cpeccei/website/content/ec2-datascience/body.md

 : Python 3.7 is the standard Python version that comes with Amazon Linux 2.
-I write quite a bit of Python code but usually for ETL jobs or shell scripts rather than analytical tasks (I prefer R for that purpose).
+I write quite a bit of Python code but usually for ETL jobs or shell scripts rather than analytical tasks (I prefer R for analysis).
 However, I always install Pandas and Jupyter as they are key tools for data science.

-Various Utilities
+Various utilities

 : These include the latest versions of [Pandoc](https://pandoc.org/) for processing markdown and Rmarkdown, [jq](https://stedolan.github.io/jq/) for